CalebCloud/pokefirered-nuzzlocke-soulbond/README.md

 ### Nickname Enforcement

-- Require nickname entry on all captures under Nuzlocke rules
-- Block empty name submissions
-- Apply to both wild captures and in-game trades
+- Doesn't yet apply to trades or in game gifts like your starter, only wild pokemon